allennrbc/Software-Tools-Spring-2024/README.md

       * Too busy with house, school, etc
       * School/training
 * WKSTAT: Full or part-time status
-* IND1950: Industry codes, which are comparable over time
+* IND1950: Industry classification codes, which are comparable over time
 	* The detailed industry codes were grouped by header industries, following the data definitions provided by [IPUMS.org](https://cps.ipums.org/cps-action/variables/IND1950#codes_section).
-* WTFINL: sample weight for survey respondent
+* WTFINL: The sample weight for each survey respondent
 	* Example: A WTFINL value of 2469 means the survey respondent is representative of 2469 Americans.

  The data was extracted from [IPUMS.org](https://cps.ipums.org/cps/) with a timeframe of 2005 - early 2024.